kjleftin/rdioquicksync/README.md

 rdioquicksync
 =============

-Command link music syncing tool for Rdio
+Command link music syncing tool for Rdio.
+It will be awesome.